matakltm-code/site/pages/posts/covid-btc-m1.md

 **Apple M1** is a new laptop chip shipped by Apple in 2020.
 It achieved significant improvements on [performance-per-watt](https://en.wikipedia.org/wiki/Performance_per_watt#:~:text=In%20computing%2C%20performance%20per%20watt,every%20watt%20of%20power%20consumed.).

-As a web develoepr we talk about performance everyday but sadly it just feels not good enough, not even near.
+As a web developer we talk about performance everyday but sadly it just feels not good enough, not even near.

 But our machines are [not slow](https://esbuild.github.io).
 When I was doing algorithm competitions ~10 years ago, an important metric I still remember was ~10<sup>9</sup> “calculations” per second in C++, with that old CPU.
 That’s a lot comparing to what we are doing in web today.
 I can create a complex shader that renders real-world 3D objects and rays at 120 fps, but it's so difficult to create a 30 fps web experience.